dailook/COMFAST_CF-WR632AX_en/README.md

 This U-Boot supports three flash layouts:
 - Stock UBI layout 64 MB
 - Expanded UBI partition layout 112 MB
-- Maximum U-BI partition layout 114 MB
+- Maximum UBI partition layout 114 MB

 The U-Boot web page has been beautified, leaving behind the factory's single-function and crude interface.
 It supports booting and flashing stock firmware; after flashing this U-Boot the stock firmware can still be started directly.